rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 # Rendering Scenes with the Framework

-The `Renderer` class is the last component for rendering 3D scenes.
-It will initialize all the necessary components of the scene including the camera and mesh objects.
-Then it sets up and manages general tasks for the whole scene such as depth testing, antialiasing, and clearing each frame.
+The `Renderer` class is the last necessary component for rendering 3D scenes.
+It will initialize all the components of the scene including the camera and mesh objects.
+Then it sets up and manages general processes for the scene such as depth testing, antialiasing, and clearing each frame.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In the `core` folder, create a new file called `renderer.py`.